St Martin’s Anglican Church

 Extent of List Entry

-Extent includes the land described as Pt Lot 1 DP 294 (CT OT122/26), Otago Land District, and the building known as St Martin’s Anglican Church, thereon.
+Extent includes the land described as Pt Lot 1 DP 294 (RT OT122/26), Otago Land District, and the building known as St Martin’s Anglican Church, thereon.

 Funded by a bequest from Emily Campbell, wife of runholder Robert Campbell of Otekaieke Station, this handsome church designed by architect Thomas Cane and built 1901, tells a story of landed gentry in North Otago and of the significance of religion in nineteenth century New Zealand.
 St Martin’s Anglican Church has aesthetic, architectural, historic and spiritual significance.